iq9/nesta/README.md

 pages).
 There's no database; write your content in your editor.
 Publish by pushing to a git repository.

+## This Fork Supports

+* Ruby 1.9.2 [MRI]
+* Heroku
+* Sinatra Cache, which uses Rack Cache.
+* Syntax highlighting with Ultraviolet.
+Hyphenated languages fixed, such as 'shell-unix-generic'.
+* App as a Sinatra subclass [the "new way" of doing it].
+* Different banner image per page.
+An example of how to add your own custom metadata to the Markdown header.
+* Newer HAML gem.
+* Newer RedCloth gem.

+Many double quotes converted to single app-wide.
+Slightly faster and more standard.

 ## Installation

 Begin by cloning the git repository: